 - Check for unintentional plagiarism

 Personal, Possessive, Indefinite, Oh My!
 A List of Pronouns

-Before we can discuss this collection of words, we have to know which words are included.
+Before we can discuss this list, we have to know which words are included.
 Below is a complete personal pronouns list:

 The difference is a grammatical concept called case, which essentially denotes what function a noun can serve in a sentence and how it relates to the other words that surround it.
-The first pronoun list is comprised of nouns that can be used as the subjects of sentences.
+The first pronoun list consists of nouns that can be used as the subjects of sentences.

 - I went to the store.